TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 20/Revelation 20.13.md

 ---

-And the sea gave up the dead that were in it; and death and Hades gave up the dead that were in them: and they were judged every man according to their works.
+The sea gave up the dead who were in it.
+Death and Hades gave up the dead who were in them.
+They were judged, each one according to his works.